DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

 ### Q3.
 How does the cost approach to real estate valuation work and what types of properties is it typically used for?
 - The cost approach to real estate valuation works by estimating the cost to replace of reproduce a property
 - The considering factors such as depreciation, obsolescence, and physical deterioration
-- It is typically used a part of the summation method of valuation and for existiing use valuations
+- It is typically used a part of the summation method of valuation and for existing use valuations

 NOTE:
 - property on the land will depreciate - must apply things like depreciation to discount the property